Glass artist Charlie Macpherson has received international attention for his elegantly crafted pieces of hand-blown contemporary glass.

 Charlie takes his inspiration from the environment around him and the creative and intriguing nature of his work has to his pieces being a part of collections in Europe, America, Hong Kong, Australia and Canada.

-Charlie says “I design work that invites the viewer to look closely at the intricate details, revealing more than at first glance.
-As a maker, I have learnt to work with the fluidity of the material, rather than force it in a direction it doesn’t want to go.
-This has led to solid glass forms, their fluidity and movement integral to the sculpting process.”
+Charlie says “I design work that invite you to look closely at the intricacies of the piece, looking into it and around it.
+I have learned to work with the fluidity of glass rather than force it in a direction it doesn’t want to go.
+This has led to solid forms with their fluidity and movement proving integral to the sculpting process.”

-Charlie is based in Poundbury, an urban extension to the Dorset county town of Dorchester built on the principles of architecture and urban planning as advocated by The Prince of Wales in ‘A Vision of Britain’.
-The Prince of Wales has a keen interest in promoting handmade skills and visited Charlie's studio in May 2016.
+Charlie is based in Poundbury, Dorset, a county with strong local involvement with The Prince of Wales and his ‘Vision of Britain’.
+The Prince is keen to promote handmade skills and personally visited Charlie's studio in May 2016.

 Charlie’s glass sculptures start their journey in the hot glass studio, with Charlie using his skills to manipulate the molten glass into the shapes and forms which are well suited to traditional glassblowing techniques.
 He builds up layers of glass, each time trapping cane details between them, creating a depth and thickness that is exposed during the polishing processes allowing us to see the symmetry and form within.

 Once the hot processes are finished, the creations are taken through a variety of cold processes which include cutting, grinding, polishing and carving.
 This creates textures and reveals intricate details with optical reflections and refractions in the thick polished surfaces.